 The facet joints are small joints at the back of your spine that help keep the spine straight.
 These joints can be damaged by:

 - Inflammatory diseases such as rheumatoid arthritis

 - Injury or accident

-To test the nerves, your doctor uses an X-ray to guide a needle to the nerve connected to the damaged joint.
-Once the needle is in place, the doctor injects some local anesthetic to numb the nerve.
+Your doctor uses a type of X-ray called fluoroscopy to guide a needle to the nerve connected to the damaged joint.
+The doctor injects local anesthetic to numb the nerve.
 You might have more than one injection, depending on how many joints are damaged.

-After the injections, you compare your pain levels before and after the procedure.
-The numbing effect from the injections is temporary.
+Next, you compare your pain levels before and after the procedure.
+If the injections reduce your pain, your doctor might recommend radiofrequency facet denervation.
 You might need injections on separate days to make an accurate diagnosis.

 You receive a sedative and local anesthesia.
 The doctor uses fluoroscopy to guide a needle to the nerve causing pain, then injects local anesthetic to numb the nerve.
 The doctor heats the needle to damage part of the nerve, preventing it from sending pain signals.

 This is an outpatient procedure.
 You will need to follow eating and drinking restrictions, and you’ll need someone to take you home.
 You may receive medication to relieve pain as you heal.
 Physical therapy also might be recommended.